 A version of this post originally appeared on Employee Benefit News

-Under the current law, brokers or advisors, like AFS, can act as fiduciaries, which means serving the best interests of their client.
+Under the current law, brokers or advisors, like AFS, can act as fiduciaries, which means serving the best interests of their clients.
 Alternatively, they could also act as non-fiduciaries, and therefore are not required or liable to steer clients towards the options that are truly best, and are instead able to recommend products where they may earn more compensation, as long as that product is “suitable” for their client.
-As a way to deter this practice, the new ruling states that financial professionals including, brokers, registered investment advisers, insurance agents and others serving retirement accounts (401ks, 403bs, pensions, and IRAs), will have to act in the best interest of their clients, not only themselves.
+As a way to deter this practice, the new ruling states that financial professionals including, brokers, registered investment advisers, insurance agents, and others serving retirement accounts (401ks, 403bs, pensions, and IRAs), will have to act in the best interest of their clients, not only themselves.
 Labor Secretary Thomas Perez did make it a point that this widened fiduciary definition would also come along with a list of prohibited transaction “exemptions” so that newly minted fiduciaries would be able to still receive compensation through 12b-1 fees and commissions, as long as proper disclosures are made.
 Ultimately, this means financial professionals will not be able to accept any payments that could create conflicts of interest, such as fees earned for recommending certain financial products, without entering into an exemption contract.

 As an exclusively “fiduciary” advisory firm, we believe that finally creating a fiduciary standard is long overdue.
-Giving financial advice to people is an important responsibility and should be not be taken lightly, especially considering that most Americans need help getting on track to have enough money to retire with dignity.
+Giving financial advice to people is an important responsibility and should not be taken lightly, especially considering that most Americans need help getting on track to have enough money to retire with dignity.
 We are excited that the ruling will require more investment professionals to act under the appropriate umbrella of fiduciary liability.
-We have been advocating for our clients’ best interest long before such a proposal existed, therefore, for our retirement plan clients – this proposal will have very little impact.
+We have been advocating for our client’s best interest long before such a proposal existed, therefore, for our retirement plan clients – this proposal will have very little impact.

 We are also deeply focused on creating better retirement plans for working Americans.
 This means proposing ways for the industry and marketplace to evolve and better meet the needs of investors.
 With that in mind, this current proposal has a few gray areas and minute details that give us pause and ultimately lead us to question whether the new ruling will truly help working Americans.
-Conversely, some of the additional components on the rule may actually have a negative impact when it comes to providing people the financial guidance they need.
+Conversely, some of the additional components of the rule may actually have a negative impact when it comes to providing people with the financial guidance they need.

 One specific example, in particular, is around 401(k) and 403(b) rollovers.
 Many retirement plan advisors who specialize in working with employer-sponsored plans also handle 401(k) rollovers on a regular basis.
-It makes sense, if an employee has developed a longstanding and trusted relationship with their plan’s fiduciary advisor, wouldn’t they want to continue that relationship into retirement?
+It makes sense if an employee has developed a longstanding and trusted relationship with their plan’s fiduciary advisor, wouldn’t they want to continue that relationship into retirement?